 Dr. Brylske’s experience with non-governmental organizations includes tenure as the Training Manager for Coral Reef Alliance (CORAL).
 There he was responsible for developing and conducting educational programs supporting CORAL's efforts to improve business practices in the marine recreation sector and build alliances between tourism operators and resource managers.
 He later served in a similar role with the Project AWARE Foundation as Marine Conservation and Education Specialist.
 Alex was also a Board Member of the Society for Ethical Ecotourism.
-His expertise in tourism was recognized in 2001 when he won NOAA’s prestigious Walter B. Jones Memorial Excellence Award for Ocean and Coastal Resource Management.
+His expertise in tourism was recognized in 2001 when he won NOAA’s prestigious Walter B. Jones Memorial Excellence Award for Ocean and Coastal Resource Management for his doctoral studies in how sustainable tourism can support effective marine resource management.
 In 2009 Alex was also honored with the Distinguished Alumni Award from his alma mater, the Halmos College of Natural Sciences and Oceanography at Nova Southeastern University.
-Also, see Dr. Brylske interview with the Blue Ocean Network, where he discusses the challenges facing tourism and ocean resource management.
+Also, see Dr. Brylske's interview from 25 feet underwater inside the Jules Undersea Lodge, where he explains his perspective on sustainability and the challenges facing tourism and ocean resource management, at this link: www.youtube.com/watch?v=RiuS_RECTS0

 Throughout his long dive industry career, Alex has served in various roles.
 During much of the 1980s he was the Educational Program Development Manager for the Professional Association of Diving Instructors (PADI).
 There he designed and wrote many of the programs and materials used today around the world to train divers of all levels.
 In fact, if you’re a PADI- certified diver you almost certainly were trained using curriculum and materials that he designed.